linkedin/gdmix/gdmix-workflow/README.md

 GDMix-workflow is a workflow generation toolkit to orchestrate training jobs of the [GDMix](https://github.com/linkedin/gdmix), which is a framework to train non-linear fixed effect and random effect models.
 By providing a [GDMix config](gdmix_config.md), GDMix-workflow can generate jobs and run them directly, or generate a YAML file that can be uploaded to Kubeflow Pipeline to run training job distributedly on Kubernetes cluster with Kubeflow Pipeline deployed.

 ## Configuration
 GDMix-workflow supports two modes, single_node and distributed.
-For single_node mode, user will need to install the [gdmix-workflow](https://pypi.org/project/gdmix-workflow/) package and spark, GDMix-workflow will prepare jobs and run them on the node.
-For distributed mode, GDMix-workflow generates a YAML file that can be uploaded to Kubeflow Pipeline.
+For the single_node mode, user will need to install the [gdmix-workflow](https://pypi.org/project/gdmix-workflow/) package and spark, GDMix-workflow will prepare jobs and run them on the node.
+For the distributed mode, GDMix-workflow generates a YAML file that can be uploaded to Kubeflow Pipeline UI.
 We'll explain more about distributed mode in the section [Run on Kubernetes](#Run-on-Kubernetes).
 Once the `gdmix-workflow` package is installed (`pip install gdmix-workflow`),  user can call
 ```
 python -m gdmixworkflow.main
 ```
 plus following parameters:
-  - **--config_path**: path to gdmix config.
+  - **--config_path**: path to a gdmix config.
 Required.
   - **--mode**: distributed or single_node.
-Required.
+Required, default is single_node.
   - **--jar_path**: path to the gdmix-data jar for GDMix processing intermediate data.
-Required by single_node mode only.
   - **--workflow_name**: name for the generated zip file to upload to Kubeflow Pipeline.
 Required by distributed mode only.
   - **--namespace**: Kubernetes namespace.
 Required by distributed mode only.
   - **--secret_name**: secret name to access storage.
 Required by distributed mode only.